 The last few years has seen a huge increase in products with CBD or cannabidiol.
+So much that now, you can even get top cbd gummies for kids and pets!
 But is the research there to prove CBD provides an advantage to athletes?
 And more importantly is it safe for athletes to use CBD?

 CBD is one of the active ingredients in cannabis and comes from the hemp plant.
 Due to all the claims as to how CBD can help with anxiety, pain, cognition and more we’re seeing more and more companies looking for ways to add this to their ingredients.